It's the biggest time of year for job search—here's how recruiters can take advantage of it

 Data shows that candidates hit the ground running in the first quarter.
 See how to maximize this boom—and keep the momentum going throughout the year.

-In other words, the New Year and most of Q1 is prime time for making candidate connections.
+In other words, Q1 is prime time for making candidate connections.

 If you’re wondering why, it’s because of a couple of factors, says Heather Deyrieux, president of HR Florida State Council (an affiliate of SHRM).